-Component Intended use For details, refer to

-Hardware

-Control box To control operation of the PULSE robotic arm Section 1.6

-Emergency stop button

-Software

-PULSE DESK The software is pre-installed on the PC module integrated into the control box.
+Component Component Intended use Hardware Control box To control operation of the PULSE robotic arm Section 1.6 Emergency stop button To ensure Category 1 stop of the robotic arm in an emergency Section 1.7 Software PULSE DESK The software is pre-installed on the PC module integrated into the control box.
 It allows for programming the arm to move along a desired trajectory and perform different kinds of operations with a work tool.
-Hear Manual
+User Manual